What is "compliance"?

 When submitting a Hotline report, please give as much detail as possible, including names/titles/departments, specific/physical descriptions, time of day, or ID/tag numbers, if applicable.
-At the end of the reporting procedure, you will be given a report number and a code (PIN) that allows you to check back for updates or questions on your report.
-You must write down the report number and the code (PIN) to go back into your report and check its status.
+At the beginning of the reporting procedure, you will create a unique password for this report only.
+At the end of the procedure, you will be given a Report Key, which, along with your password, allows you to check back for updates or questions on your report.
+You must write down the Report Key number and your unique password to go back into your report and check its status.
 To allow us to make a thorough investigation, we urge you to please check back on your report, in case we have any questions.

 For more information on reporting, please see the Web Reporting Site link.

 What if I report my suspicion of a compliance violation, but my suspicion turns out to be wrong?

 It is your responsibility to report suspected Compliance violations.
 If your report is accurate and truthful, there can be no discipline, retaliation, or reprimand for reporting a suspected violation.

 What can happen if I do not report a violation?

 You may be subject to disciplinary action, including termination, if you know of a violation but do not report it.
 Every effort is made to protect confidentiality to the extent allowed by law.